-As communicated in the ADOT Environmental Planning Project Procedures and Delivery Manual, the Environmental Planner distributes the draft CE to Environmental Technical Specialists and other pertinent groups (Civil Rights Office, Project Management Group, District, etc) for review for a 5 working days review.
+As communicated in the ADOT Environmental Planning Project Procedures and Delivery Manual, the Environmental Planner distributes the draft ICE to Environmental Technical Specialists and other pertinent core project team groups (Civil Rights Office, Project Management Group, District, etc.) for review for a 5 working days review.

-If as part of the ICE an environmental justice analysis was completed due to the scope of the work and context of the project (documented usually in the screening evaluation), 10 working days should be provided to the Civil Rights Office for review of the CE and associated documents:
+If as part of the ICE an environmental justice analysis was completed, 10 working days will be provided to the Civil Rights Office for review of the CE and associated documents: